Ranking tables

 Civil Liberties & Human Rights

 Matrix Chambers maintains an outstanding reputation for its civil liberties and human rights work.
 Members of the set represent both defendants and claimants across criminal and civil claims, and frequently appear in the European Court of Human Rights (ECtHR) and the Supreme Court.
-In a recent highlight, Raza Husain KC and Chris Buttler KC represented the successful claimants in their application to the ECtHR, to halt the first flight carrying asylum seekers to Rwanda, and members continued to act in the subsequent judicial review and appeal.
-Barristers from the set were also centrally involved in the Supreme Court case of R (Officer W80) v IOPC.
+Raza Husain KC and Chris Buttler KC represented the successful claimants in their application to the ECtHR to halt the first flight carrying asylum seekers to Rwanda, and members continued to act in the subsequent judicial review and appeal.
+Barristers from the set were also involved in a potentially law-changing case of mandatory disclosure arrangements whereby individuals have convictions (included from childhood) automatically disclosed for certain applications.
+One client lauded Matrix Chambers as having "excellent substantive and procedural expertise with respect to ECHR litigation."

 2